X

 creepy doll look scary in high contrast

-Traditional Japanese belief states that every human being has a soul called “Tamashii” or “Reikon”.
-Normal progression for the Tamashii is to become a protector over remaining family members.
+Traditional Japanese belief states that every human has a soul called “Tamashii” or “Reikon.”
+The usual progression for the Tamashii is to become a protector over the remaining family members.

-The Yurei, Japanese ghost is a tamer version of the Onryo.
-The Yurei only tends to go for the person who wronged them.
+The Yurei, a Japanese ghost, is a tamer version of the Onryo.
+The Yurei only tend to go for the person who wronged them.

-However, if a person dies an unnatural, traumatic death, or if their final rites aren’t properly performed, the Reikon becomes an Onryo which wreck havoc on everyone’s sanity.
-Onryo, a powerful wrathful spirit seeks vengeance on anyone and anything it encounters.
+However, if a person dies an unnatural, traumatic death, or if their final rites aren’t adequately performed, the Reikon becomes an Onryo, which wreaks havoc on everyone’s sanity.
+Onryo, a powerful, wrathful spirit, seeks vengeance on anyone and anything it encounters.

-The most famous Onryo in Japan would be Sugawara-no-Michizane, who we would see in the later section in the Heian period.
+The most famous Onryo in Japan would be Sugawara-no-Michizane, who we would see in the later section of the Heian period.
 However, The idea of Onryo has its roots way before that.

 They inflict a terrible curse on the people or places that they haunt.
 This curse can be transmitted to others through contact with a contagious disease, creating a circle of death or destruction that is far more devastating than any ordinary ghost.

-Onryo plays a huge role in Japanese mythology, folklore, and storytelling.
-Japan has always had a rich literary, theatrical, and a cinematic relationship with its ghosts and its tales of horror.
-Popular ones are depicted in many forms; books, ukiyo-e, kabuki, noh, kyogen, and film.
+Onryo plays a massive role in Japanese mythology, folklore, and storytelling.
+Japan has always had a rich literary, theatrical, and cinematic relationship with its ghosts and its tales of horror.
+Popular ones are depicted in many forms: books, ukiyo-e, kabuki, noh, kyogen, and film.

 Male Onryo

-There is some misunderstanding about Onryo that they are only female ones with black long hair that exists as Onryo.
+There is some misunderstanding about Onryo that they are the only female with long black hair that exist as Onryo.
 Wrong.
-There are many Onryo who are male and it seems like the greater the position he had had while he was alive, the greater the curse and the disaster.
+Many Onryo are male, and it seems like the greater the position he had while he was alive, the greater the curse and the disaster.

-Perhaps male grudge can be greater than female ones because they put importance on honor.
-Let us introduce you three most famous male Onryo, who are believed to haunt us even today.
+Perhaps male grudges can be greater than female ones because they put importance on honor.
+Let us introduce you to three of the most famous male Onryo, believed to haunt us even today.

 Sugawara no Michizane – The Most Well-known Onryo in Japanese History

-Sugawara no Michizane was born in 845 and he was exceptionally talented in poetry, both for Kanshi (poetry in Chinese) and Waka (poetry in Japanese).
+Sugawara no Michizane was born in 845, and was exceptionally talented in poetry, both for Kanshi (poetry in Chinese) and Waka (poetry in Japanese).

-One of the notable achievements he’s done as a politician, he abolished sending missions to Tang China in 894.
-Looking at the fact that Tang China was overthrown in 907, Michizane had an insight into the international situation.
+One of the notable achievements he made as a politician was that he abolished sending missions to Tang China in 894.
+Because Tang China was overthrown in 907, Michizane had an insight into the international situation.

 He was selected as Minister of the Right (high-rank official) by Emperor Uda while he was an excellent scholar.

-Tokihira Fujiwara, who attempted to oust Michizane died at the age of 30 and his son died, too.
-A man who hampered Emperor Uda to oppose the oust of Michizane died an instant death by the lightning.
+Tokihira Fujiwara, who attempted to oust Michizane, died at the age of 30, and his son died, too.
+A man who hampered Emperor Uda in opposing the ousting of Michizane died an instant death by lightning.

 Anyone who plotted to oust Michizane died one after another.

-The courtiers were totally afraid of the “Tatari” – the dreadful curse – so they brought back the sons of Michizane who were in exile to the capital to settle the situation.
+The courtiers were afraid of the “Tatari” – the dreadful curse – so they brought back the sons of Michizane, who were in exile to the capital to settle the situation.

 He is revered as a god of education today for his exceptional intelligence.